CorporateRewards/docs-redstone/source/includes/api/currencies/list_all_currencies.md

 ### Get all currencies

 An endpoint to retrieve all currencies and their current exchange rate.
+Your api key must have permission to read currencies.

 ``` http
 GET /api/v2/currencies HTTP/1.1